What's in it for you

 - User content interaction

 Note: When clicking the document name, your previously selected filter will disappear on the detailed view.
-Your results may look different because, on this screen, you can only filter on period, not on other items.
+Your results may look different because, on this screen, you can only filter on time period, not on other items.

 Under All Content, you can go deeper and see analytics for both Marketing Content as well as User Content.
 The latter will give you insight into how users personalize their content and how efficiently that unique content engages prospects.
 The two types of content that you can explore individually are explained below.

 Marketing Content is the collateral that you, as Showpad Administrators, upload into the platform for your users to share with prospects.
 This will aid your team in determining which content you create is most valuable for your reps.
 When your sales users edit existing Microsoft files using the integration, this section will also show you the number of versions with any activity that exist for each original asset along with the analytics on the modified versions.
 With Marketing Content, you have the option to use various filters to tailor your reports based on the needs of your organization.
 The available parameters are Date Range, Division, Channel, Tag, and User Group.